Nova-Redd/Digital-Triplet/README.md

 # Task
 Its 2020 and the world is in the fourth insustrial revolution!
 Engineering Cyber-Physical systems are evolving from Digital Twin models to Digital Triplet.
-At Dedan Kimathi University of Technology (DeKUT) SIEMENS Mechatronics Systems training centre, we are tasked to add Face-Recogniton security access and Voice assistants to the Analytic and Thermal Process Control stations.
+At Dedan Kimathi University of Technology (DeKUT) SIEMENS Mechatronics Systems training centre, we are tasked to add Face-Recogniton security access and Voice assistants to the Digital Twin models of the Analytic and Thermal Process Control stations.
 This repository outlines the approaches we took to achieve this